 Intensive outpatient treatment provides steady, regular support for teenagers who are struggling with substance abuse disorders.
-Unlike stricter levels of care, intensive outpatient addiction programs allow teens with addiction to live at our facility, or at home with their parents while they undergo treatment.

 How Can Intensive Outpatient (IOP) Rehab Help Your Teen?

-When your teen enters an IOP, their counselors begin by performing a comprehensive assessment of the following:
+When your teen enters an IOP, their counselors begin by performing a comprehensive assessment

 - History of addiction

 - Peer support

 - Education level

 - Physical health